ellenwterry/Introduction/README.md

 ------

 Enterprises operate in an economy that is complex and dynamic.
-The scope of analyses includes processes throughout the value-chain, considering customer, competitor, supplier, product, and many other dimensions and drivers *(**drivers** being dimensnions that have a significant* **effect** *on the enterprise - i.e., they* **cause** *changes in operational outcome)*.
+The scope of analyses includes processes throughout the value-chain, considering customer, competitor, supplier, product, and many other dimensions and drivers *(**drivers** being dimensnions that have a significant* **effect** *and possibly* **cause** *changes in operational outcome)*.

-Data sources range from structured transactions and databases, to unstructured data stored in documents, to expert opinion and intuition.
-Regardless of data quality, analysts must build models that consider the relevant dimensions and evaluate the reliablity, and effect of each - continuing as new data are discovered.
-Bayesian analysis is both a philosophy and a methodology for building models that comprehend this data.
+Data sources range from structured transactions and databases, to data stored in documents and audio/video files, to the opinions and intuition of experienced experts.
+Regardless of data source and quality, analysts must build models that integrate relevant dimensions and evaluate their effect and reliablity.
+Bayesian analysis is both a philosophy and a methodology for building models that comprehend all this data, updating as new data is created.
 The tools of a Bayesian Analyst include:

 * **Integration of Opinions, Experience and Evidence** Often a model requires information that is not well defined, or doesn't yet exist *(e.g., new products/markets)*.
-Expert opinion brings a dimension to models that data often doesn't comprehend - maybe less reliable, but more relevant.
+Expert opinion brings a dimension to models that data often doesn't comprehend - it maybe less reliable, but more relevant.
 Beliefs, experience, evidence... can be integrated into probabilistic models that *quantify relevance and reliablity*, and evolve as new data are observed and integrated.

 * **Explanatory Parameters** Bayesian models produce *effect* parameters with probabilities that can be used to assess causality and reliability, and build projections and evaluate scenarios or interventions.
 A major weakness with maching learning and AI applications *(which are great at building models that produce accurate predictions, but not the causes)*